jcoby/pugbot/README.md

-This project has been developped on Linux.
-The installation instructions have been tested on Linux.
-If you need a local IRC server I recommend you ngIRCD, I made a post about it there: http://stackoverflow.com/questions/144049/recommended-irc-server-ircd-for-a-small-site/990201#990201

 1st step: configuring the database.
 I use PostgreSQL and I recommend it for this project.
 ----------------------------------------
 su postgres // This command need to be run as root.